kaisermann/svelte-css-vars/README.md

 `import cssVars from 'svelte-css-vars';`

-After importing the module, juse define the reactive object of your custom properties:
+After importing the module, just define the reactive object of your custom properties:

 ```js
 let some_state_variable = true;